 In addition to the spectrophotometer the BDC has also acquired the Hach Lange BODTrak II.
 This is a respirometric BOD test as opposed to the dilution method offered by the spectrophotometer.
 The BODTrak II has some advantages over the dilution method such as reduced sample preparation time, calibration and dissolved oxygen measurements are not necessary and the process is continuously monitored by the equipment giving a profile of the biochemical oxygen demand over the course of the test.

-To find out more about the Hache Lange and its application, please get in touch with David.
+To find out more about the Hache Lange and its application, please get in touch with Debs.